-About EAQ Banbury Hill Equine Assisted Learning
+About EAQ Luccombe Equine Assisted Learning

 EAQ Luccombe is an equine assisted learning centre based at Luccombe Riding School in the wonderful Dorset countryside near Milton Abbas.
 There is also a Riding for the Disabled (RDA) group operating from the same premises so there is an opportunity for people of all ages and abilities to take part in ground-based equine assisted learning as well as therapeutic or traditional riding.